1.5 DEGREES OF CONCERN

 THE TABLETOP

 Gathered on the tabletop are objects and interfaces that the writers and survivors collected to tell their stories.
 Cyanotype glass plates and specimen slides capture the ghosts of samphire, a wetlands salt tolerant plant essential in ecosystems that are at risk of erosion due to flooding.
 Glass casts of samphire are held in handblown enclosures and dotted throughout a book, allowing for further study of the specimens.
 Books placed across the table convey the stories, wisdom, wonder, voices, struggles and hopes of those who survived disasters, are struggling to overcome life-threatening conditions, and tune themselves to the hum of a future devoid landscape.
 Rocks are scattered across the table, including fossilized honeycomb coral from 252 million years ago.
-The books hold speakers and conductive materials such as carbon and coper.
+The books hold speakers and conductive materials such as carbon and copper.
 The speakers on the back wall rise in the graph of predicted global warming.
 The only living object on the table is a maiden hair fern, one of the planets oldest extant plants, and functions as a hopeful reminder.
 On a wall near the table is a modified transistor radio.
 Moving your hand over and near the antennae fashioned from a carbonize stick tunes a pirate radio broadcast for the recipe for water.

 THE HACKED BOOKS